 What are some benefits of cannabis (marijuana)?

 Joanna Zeiger: We published several articles from a survey we did on athletes – the Athlete PEACE Survey study.
-(The AAN PEACE study is in part based on the Atlete study.)
 The athletes reported several benefits to cannabis use.

 The athletes reported decreased pain, improved sleep, less anxiety, fewer muscle spasms and improved well-being.
 These benefits have also been reported in many other studies in medical patients.